racersmith/CarND-Vehicle-Detection/README.md

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-The classifier was trained on all of the available car and non-car images provided as well as a few "trouble area" images extracted from the video.
-The linear SVM was trained on 8794 car images and 8987 non-car images which is a fairly balanced distribution.
-The training images were all converted to YUV and histogram equalized on the Y channel using the `cv2.equalizeHist()` function normalizing the brightness.
-After equalization, the image was converted back to BGR colorspace and blurred using `cv2.GaussianBlur()` with a kernel size of (3,3) and sigma of 0.
-After much experimentation this was a major improvement in the performance of the classifier in the test video, drastically reducing the number of false positives.

-![Training equalization and blur][image6]

 After training the classifier was tested on random sets of car and non-car images.